 Aysha, there's nothing to be overly concerned about.
 It's been pretty peaceful since 2009.
 If you propose to visit the northern districts of Jaffna, Kilinoch... read more »over 4 years ago

 Sri Lanka is still subject to Emergency Regulations and there are extensive anti-terrorism powers.
-This means that there are still heightened levels of secur... read more »over 4 years ago
+This means that there are still heightened levels of secur... read more »almost 5 years ago